Twenty-five years of Java development saw many innovations in languages, libraries, tooling, and runtimes. Tell us what you think matters most.

 var): JEP 286 enhances the Java language to extend type inference to declarations of local variables with initializers.

-- Records: JEP 359 enhances the Java programming language with data classes and sealed types.
-Records provide a compact syntax for declaring classes that are transparent holders for shallowly immutable data.
+- Records: JEP 359 records provide a compact syntax for declaring classes that are transparent holders for shallowly immutable data.
 This is a preview language feature in JDK 14.

 - Switch expressions: JEP 361 extends